Free Shipping on orders over $69

 Shop

-Sometimes, we make the error of assuming that, if an ingredient is good for us, it must be good for our pets.
-The reality is, dogs and cats are natural carnivores that thrive on a high protein diet.
-While us humans can benefit from a variety of ingredients in our diet like green peas and sweet potatoes, the same cannot be said for pets.
-Starches are common ingredients in pet food - but they’re not doing our pets any favors.
+While humans can benefit from a variety of ingredients in our diet like green peas and sweet potatoes, the same cannot be said for pets.
+Excessive starches are common ingredients in pet food–but they’re not doing our pets any favors.
 These are filler ingredients that keep manufacturing costs down.
 They provide no health benefits to dogs and cats, and can often be digestive irritants.

 • Green Peas